-Taulia is a USA-based financial technology firm and developer of a SaaS financial supply chain platform intended to help companies strengthen supplier relationships.
-The company’s platform helps businesses to turn invoices into revenue opportunities, lower the barriers for e-invoicing participation and allowing suppliers to access to self-service and management tools.
+Taulia is a USA-based financial technology firm and developer of an SaaS financial supply chain platform intended to help companies strengthen supplier relationships.
+The company’s platform helps businesses turn invoices into revenue opportunities, lower the barriers for e-invoicing participation, and allow suppliers access to self-service and management tools.

 Most Recent Financing Status

 - Taulia raised $60 million based on a pre-money valuation at $340 million of Series G venture funding in a deal on July 9, 2020.

 - The deal was led by Ping An Insurance Company and Zouk Capital, Harmonic Growth Partners, and Prosperity7 Ventures.
 J.P.
 Morgan also participated in the round.

 - Prosperity7 Ventures is a subsidiary of Saudi Aramco and is based in Dhahran, Saudi Arabia.
 The firm has participated in three investment rounds in 2020 with an average deal size of $91 million.

 - The funds will be used to accelerate growth, as the company sets its sights on further global expansion.

 - Payment software services were the most active vertical with USA-based companies, raising a total of $12.82 billion from Middle Eastern investors in 2020.

 The 200 deals and $85 billion of capital deployed by Middle Eastern investors in USA companies showcase the importance of cross-border deals in the region.
 USA companies provide Middle Eastern investors with access to leading technology deals and bring new innovations to the region.
 USA companies should be mindful of the opportunities provided by cross-border capital markets, particularly with the Middle East.